pandas-dev/pandas/doc/README.rst

 ---------------

-Please follow the documentation in ``doc/source/contributing.rst`` for a detailed guide on how to contribute to documentation
+Please follow the documentation in ``doc/source/contributing.rst`` for a detailed guide on how to contribute to documentation.

 There are a number of issues listed under `Docs
 <https://github.com/pandas-dev/pandas/issues?labels=Docs&sort=updated&state=open>`_